 How Do Tortoises Breathe Underground?

-As burrowing is an instinctive behavior for most tortoise species and one born of a desire for safety and self-preservation, tortoises know how to ensure they can still breathe underground.
+Burrowing is an instinctive behavior for most tortoise species, born of a desire for safety and self-preservation.
+Thus, tortoises know how to breathe underground.

 Don’t worry because your tortoise is not at risk of suffocation.

 Burrowing tortoises usually dig at a 45-degree angle.
-This means they can get deeper underground while still enjoying a slope that makes it easy to access and exit the burrow.
+This allows them to get deeper underground while still enjoying a slope that makes it easy to access and exit the burrow.

 Once the digging is complete, the tortoise creates a thin ‘dirt wall’ as a door.